TheMuuj/TheMuuj.github.io/_posts/2021-05-28-dotnet-generic-math.md

 Wanting to support the `^` operator in VB on a numeric type I was writing in C#, I submitted a feature request that C# should allow defining operators for other languages.

+*(All of this history is lost because Microsoft has switched feedback tools several times over the years.
+There are also C# language bugs I've reported that are lost to the void.)*

 An overload operator gets compiled to a `static` method with a special name.
 The addition (`+`) operator becomes `public static op_Addition(T left, T right)`.
 There is a metadata flag for the method that indicates that this is a "special name", which is readable with reflection via `MethodBase.IsSpecialName`.
 At the time, there was no way to add this flag to any method manually.
 It was up to the compiler to do it.

-My request suggested that a C# library should be able to define the VB `^` operator by manually defining a `op_Exponent` method and having some mechanism for marking the "special name" flag.
+My request suggested that a C# library should be able to define the VB `^` operator (or other operators) by manually defining an `op_Exponent` method and having some mechanism for including the "special name" flag.

 I had a few different ideas.